 Angel Wing is a wing deformity that can occur with ducks while they are still growing.
 A duck with Angel Wing has the flight feathers on one or both wings twist away from the body so they stick out instead of laying flat around their midsection.

 The main feathers in the wing grow over each other instead of under each other.
 This causes the end section of the wings to stick straight out like an angel or an airplane (airplane wing is the other common name for this condition).

 Angel Wing rarely occurs in wild ducks, but when it does it can be deadly.
-A duck with misaligned flight feathers will not be able to fly and will be very venerable to predators.
+A duck with misaligned flight feathers will not be able to fly and will be very vulnerable to predators.
 Domestic breed pet ducks can’t fly anyway so Angel Wing is mostly a cosmetic condition.
-In severe cases it may cause loss of some movement in the wing.
+In severe cases, it may cause loss of some movement in the wing.

 What Causes Angel Wing?